-Fosaprepitant for injection will be given on Day 1 of chemotherapy treatment.
-It will be given to your child by intravenous (IV) infusion into a large vein through a type of IV line called a central venous catheter, about 1 hour to 1 1⁄2 hours before the start of their chemotherapy treatment.
+Fosaprepitant for injection will be given to your child by intravenous (IV) infusion into a large vein through a type of IV line called a central venous catheter, about 1 hour to $1\frac{1}{2}$ hours before the start of their chemotherapy treatment.
+Depending on the chemotherapy treatment, there are 2 ways that fosaprepitant may be given:

-- Your child may also receive: - o capsules of fosaprepitant or an oral suspension of fosaprepitant on Days 2 and 3.
+- 1. Fosaprepitant for injection is given on Day 1 only (single day of chemotherapy). - 2.
+Fosaprepitant for injection is given on Day 1 (single or multiple days of chemotherapy). - Your child may receive capsules of fosaprepitant or an oral suspension of fosaprepitant on Days 2 and 3.
 If your child will receive either of these, see the Patient Information for fosaprepitant capsules or fosaprepitant for oral suspension for further information.

-If you take the blood thinner medicine warfarin sodium (COUMADIN®, JANTOVEN®), your healthcare provider may do blood tests after you receive fosaprepitant for injection to check your blood clotting.
+If you take the blood thinner medicine warfarin sodium (COUMADIN[®], JANTOVEN[®]), your healthcare provider may do blood tests after you receive fosaprepitant for injection to check your blood clotting.

 What are the possible side effects of fosaprepitant for injection?

 Fosaprepitant for injection may cause serious side effects, including: